 The descriptions include "BIP results" from the Bee Informed Partnership (BIP).
-BIP is a national effort to provide beekeepers with real-world, practical management information.
-BIP is funded through a fiveyear grant from the U.S. Department of Agriculture's National Institute of Food and Agriculture (NIFA).
-The objective of BIP is to reduce honey bee colony losses by facilitating communication between beekeepers and researchers through anonymous information sharing.
+BIP is a national effort to provide beekeepers with the resources needed to reduce honey bee colony loss by providing relevant, timely colony data for beekeepers to make informed management decisions.